Home Warranty Contractor Quality: What to Expect From Technicians

 • No company-provided benefits

-In practice, most major warranty providers — including American Home Shield, Choice Home Warranty, and Liberty Home Guard — use independent contractor networks.
-This keeps their service footprint scalable across all 50 states, but it also means technician quality can vary considerably from one zip code to the next.
+In practice, virtually all major warranty providers, including American Home Shield, Choice Home Warranty, and Liberty Home Guard, use independent contractor networks.
+This keeps their service footprint scalable across all 50 states, but it also means technician quality can vary considerably from one ZIP code to the next.

 For a deeper dive into how home warranty contractor networks are structured, including why many skilled technicians avoid warranty work altogether, check out our detailed breakdown.